Magick without tears, ch. Selfishness

 - Magick Without Tears, ch.
 17

 It is a matter of complete freedom of self-regulated spiritual development.
-Thete is no coersion in spirituality.
+There is no coercion in spirituality.

 Labels: